This article may contain affiliate links, please read my affiliate disclosure for more information.

-I refine the trees in the mid ground but I desaturate my greens so the recede in the painting, I’m still using the same green colour combinations but adding more yellow oxide and burnt sienna in order to reduce the saturation of these colours.
+I refine the trees in the mid-ground but I desaturate my greens so they recede in the painting, I’m still using the same green colour combinations but adding more yellow oxide and burnt sienna in order to reduce the saturation of these colours.

-I add more detail to the foliage in the stand of trees and again applying lighter to than the previous layer.
+I add more detail to the foliage in the stand of trees and again apply lighter too than the previous layer.

-Next I work on the detail of the dirt track and I am using mostly burnt umber, burnt sienna, ultramarine blue, a tiny amount of quinacridone magenta and titanium white.
-I wanted to break the line of the path so I’ve add clumps of grass to the path edge and mud patches in grass.
+Next, I work on the detail of the dirt track and I am using mostly burnt umber, burnt sienna, ultramarine blue, a tiny amount of quinacridone magenta and titanium white.
+I wanted to break the line of the path so I’ve added clumps of grass to the path edge and mud patches in the grass.